-Delta has launched their A350 on the Detroit to Amsterdam route.
+Delta has launched its A350 on the Detroit to Amsterdam route.
 This is the first transatlantic route for the Delta One Suite and their Premium Select offering.
-The flight will operate numbers 132, 133 respectively, and will be one of the best ways to fly between the US and Europe.
+The flight will operate numbers 132 and 133, respectively, and will be one of the best ways to fly between the US and Europe.

-Starting last April, Delta launched their daily A350 service from Detroit to Shanghai and in July Delta launched it’s A350 from the West Coast (LAX) to Shanghai.
+Starting last April, Delta launched its daily A350 service from Detroit to Shanghai, and in July, Delta launched it’s A350 from the West Coast (LAX) to Shanghai.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.